deepinv/deepinv/paper/paper.md

 ### Documentation

-The library is thoroughly documented, and provides a comprehensive **user-guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes.
+The library provides a **user-guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes.
 The documentation is built using Sphinx.
 We use Sphinx-Gallery [@najera2023sphinxgallery] for generating jupyter notebook demos, which are automatically tested and included in the documentation.
-The user-guide provides a comprehensive overview of the library and is intended to be a starting point for new users, whereas the API lists all classes and functions, being intended for advanced users.
-The user-guide also serves as a computational imaging tutorial, providing an overview of most common imaging operators and reconstruction methods.
+The user-guide provides an overview of the library and is intended as a starting point for new users, whereas the API lists all classes and functions, being intended for advanced users.
+The user-guide also serves as a computational imaging tutorial, providing an overview of common imaging operators and reconstruction methods.
 The documentation of most classes includes a usage example which is automatically tested using `doctest`, and a detailed mathematical description using latex with shared math symbols and notation across the whole documentation.